Kajang: Landmarks

-One of Kajang's landmarks is Kajang Stadium which is situated in the heart of the town.
+One of Kajang's landmarks is Kajang Stadium, situated in the heart of the town.
 The stadium can accommodate up to 5,000 people and is used throughout the year for the community soccer competitions.

 Another landmark is the Kajang Jamek Mosque, which is recognisable by its bright yellow facade.

 Transportation

-Car
+Vehicles

-Kajang is served by a network of tolled expressways and federal highways.
+Kajang is connected by a network of tolled expressways and federal highways.

-Federal Route 1, the premier north–south federal route of Peninsular Malaysia, runs through downtown Kajang as Jalan Cheras from Cheras until Sungai Jernih and Stadium Kajang and then southwards as Jalan Semenyih from Stadium Kajang until Semenyih, Beranang and neighbouring Seremban, Negeri Sembilan with the rest of the route terminating in Johor Bahru, Johor - the route's southern terminus.
-On Federal Route 1, Kajang is 22 km from Kuala Lumpur, 8 km from Semenyih and 43 km from Seremban.
+Federal Route 1, the premier north–south federal route of Peninsular Malaysia, runs through downtown Kajang as Jalan Cheras from Cheras until Sungai Jernih and Stadium Kajang, and then southwards as Jalan Semenyih from Stadium Kajang until Semenyih, Beranang and neighbouring Seremban, Negeri Sembilan, with the rest of the route terminating in Johor Bahru, Johor – the route's southern terminus.
+On Federal Route 1, Kajang is 22 km from Kuala Lumpur, 8 km from Semenyih, and 43 km from Seremban.

-A stretch of Federal Route 1 is concurrent with the Cheras-Kajang toll road (aka the Grand Saga Expressway) between Taman Connaught and Bukit Dukung.
-The SILK Expressway starts in Serdang, which then runs through Balakong and then forms a beltway around downtown Kajang before ending near Bandar Baru Bangi.
+A stretch of Federal Route 1 is concurrent with the Cheras–Kajang Expressway (also known as the Grand Saga Expressway) between Taman Connaught and Bukit Dukung.
+The Kajang Dispersal Link Expressway (SILK) starts in Seri Kembangan, which then runs through Balakong and then forms a beltway around downtown Kajang before ending near Bandar Baru Bangi.
 It is the main ring road for Kajang.